nayoon-kim/ai-shop/README.md

 # 🛒 AI Shopping Mall Project

 This is a Spring Boot–based shopping mall project with AI-powered product recommendation features.
-It includes JWT authentication, concurrency control, Redis caching, coupon issuance, and more.
+It includes JWT authentication, concurrency control, Redis caching and more.

 ---